MorrisMA/M65C02A/README.md

 address of the object.

 The PSH #imm16 instruction simply pushes the 16-bit immediate constant following the instruction onto the system stack.
+If the 16-bit immediate values are the addresses of subroutines, then another name for this instruction might be PEA (Push Effective Address).
 The stack used (SK/SU or SX) by this instruction can be changed by adding the OSX prefix instruction.
 Other prefix instructions have no affect on this instruction.

 The last four extended stack operations support the zero page direct and absolute addressing modes to write/read 16-bit values to/from memory.
 They